-From 2022-23, Nugent served as offensive line coach of the Los Angeles Chargers, key in the development of OL Jamaree Salyer, who was thrust in as the starting left tackle as a rookie after an injury to All-Pro T Rashawn Slater.
+From 2022-23, Nugent served as offensive line coach of the Los Angeles Chargers, key in the development of Jamaree Salyer, who was thrust in as the starting left tackle as a rookie after an injury to All-Pro tackle Rashawn Slater.
 In his first two seasons (2022-23), and over 2,100 offensive snaps, Salyer was only called for six penalties (zero for holding).

 Nugent spent the 2012 season as a special teams assistant/offensive quality control coach on the staff of Marc Trestman with the CFL's Montreal Alouettes.
 That year, the Alouettes finished first in the CFL's East Division.
 Nugent then coached under Trestman as an offensive quality control coach with the Chicago Bears (2013-14).